 If under exceptional circumstances a student is required to take medication during school hours, only a district school nurse or the nurse's designee may administer the medication to the student in compliance with the following regulation.
 In the alternative, the parent/guardian may come to school to administer the medication.
-Administration of medical marijuana shall only be in accordance with Board Policy JLCD.
+Administration of medical marijuana must only be in accordance with Board Policy JLCD.

-- 1. All directives of the accompanying policy shall be followed. - 2.
-Written orders from the student's health care practitioner with prescriptive authority under Colorado law shall be on file in the school stating: - a.
+- 1. All directives of the accompanying policy must be followed. - 2.
+Written orders from the student's health care practitioner with prescriptive authority under Colorado law must be on file in the school stating: - a.
 Student's name - b.
 Name of medication - c.
 Dosage - d.
 Purpose of the medication - e.
 Time of day medication is to be given - f.
-Anticipated number of days it needs to be given in school - g.
+Anticipated number of days it needs to be given at school - g.
 Possible side effects - h.
 Signature of parent, which serves as authorization to give the medication - i.
 Signature of health care practitioner - 3.
-The medication shall be brought to school in a container appropriately labeled by the pharmacy or health care practitioner. - 4.
-An individual record shall be kept of medications administered by school personnel. - 5.
-Medication shall be stored in a clean, locked cabinet or container.
-Emergency medications (such as epinephrine) shall be kept in a secure location accessible to designated school staff.
+The medication must be brought to school in a container appropriately labeled by the pharmacy or health care practitioner. - 4.
+An individual record must be kept of medications administered by school personnel. - 5.
+Medication must be stored in a clean, locked cabinet or container.
+Emergency medications (such as epinephrine) must be kept in a secure location accessible to designated school staff.

-Unless these requirements can be met, medication will not be administered to students at school.
+Unless these requirements are met, medication will not be administered to students at school.

-Self-Administration of medication for asthma, allergies or anaphylaxis

-A school shall permit a student to possess and self-administer medication for asthma, severe allergies, diabetes or other life-threatening conditions, such as an inhaler or epinephrine, if all of the following conditions are met:
+Self-administration of medication for asthma, allergies, anaphylaxis, or other prescription medication A school may permit a student to possess and self-administer medication for asthma, severe allergies, diabetes or other life-threatening conditions, such as an inhaler, epinephrine, or other prescription medication, if all of the following conditions are met:

-- 1. Written authorization signed by the student's health care practitioner must be on file with the school which shall include the student's name; the name, purpose, prescribed dosage, frequency, and length of time between dosages of the medication(s) to be self-administered; and confirmation that the student has been instructed and is capable of self-administration of the medication. - 2.
-A district school nurse or school administrator, in consultation with the school health clerk, the student's health care practitioner, and the student's parent/guardian collaborate to make an assessment of the student's knowledge of his or her condition and ability to self-administer medication.
+- 1. Written authorization signed by the student's health care practitioner must be on file with the school which must include the student's name; the name, purpose, prescribed dosage, frequency, and length of time between dosages of the medication(s) to be self-administered; and confirmation that the student has been instructed and is capable of self-administration of the medication. - 2.
+A district school nurse or school administrator, in consultation with the school health clerk, the student's health care practitioner, and the student's parent/ guardian collaborate to make an assessment of the student's knowledge of his or her condition and ability to self-administer medication - 3.
+A written statement signed by the student's parent/guardian must be on file with the school, which must include permission for the student to self-administer his/her medication and a release from liability for any injury arising from the student's self- administration of such medication.

-- 3. A written statement signed by the student's parent/guardian must be on file with the school, which shall include permission for the student to self-administer his/her medication and a release from liability for any injury arising from the student's self-administration of such medication. - 4.
-A written contract between the school health clerk, school administrator, the student, and the student's parent/guardian must be on file with the school, assigning levels of responsibility to the student's parent/guardian, student, and school employees.
+4. A written contract between the school health clerk, school administrator, the student, and the student's parent/guardian must be on file with the school, assigning levels of responsibility to the student's parent/guardian, student, and school employees.

-A treatment plan authorizing a student to possess and self-administer medication for asthma or anaphylaxis shall be effective only for the school year in which it is approved
+A treatment plan authorizing a student to possess and self-administer medication for asthma or anaphylaxis is effective only for the school year in which it is approved.

-A student shall report to the school health clerk or designee or other adult at the school immediately after the student uses an epinephrine auto-injector during school hours.
-Upon receiving such report from a student, the school health clerk, designee, or other adult will provide appropriate follow-up care to the student, which shall include making a 911 emergency call.
+A student must report to the school health clerk or designee or to some adult at the school immediately after the student uses an epinephrine auto-injector during school hours.
+Upon receiving such report from a student, the school health clerk, designee, or other adult will provide appropriate follow-up care to the student, which must include making a 911 emergency call.